Your Tap Dance Foundation: 10 Essential Steps to Become a Musician With Your Feet

 These are your fundamental notes—the singular sounds you'll combine to create rhythm.

-1. The Tap (or Strike)
+1. The Tap

+This is your most fundamental sound, the clear, singular note you’ll build everything upon.
 How to do it: Stand with your weight firmly on your left foot.
-Lift your right foot slightly and strike the ball of your foot (the padded area below the toes) firmly against the floor.
+Lift your right foot slightly and tap the ball of your foot (the padded area below the toes) firmly against the floor.
 The key is to keep your weight on your supporting foot; the tapping foot should make the sound without taking your full weight.
+Pro Tip: Practice alternating feet, focusing on producing a consistent, clean "tap" with each strike.

-2. The Heel Dig (or Heel Drop)
+2. The Heel Drop (or Heel Dig)

 Category 2: Brushing Motions